 CANCELLATIONS: Please order carefully.
-Once placed, we often begin picking your order within minutes.
-Non-custom orders may be cancelled up until the time we send you a shipping notification.
-Orders for custom products – guides, blued components, etc. – cannot be cancelled after 12 hours because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
+Orders are ‘sealed’ – firm – once placed.
+We often begin picking your order within minutes.
+Orders for custom products – guides, blued components, etc. – cannot be cancelled because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
 If the custom parts are fairly standard, e.g., a red agate stripping guide in 9mm or 10mm, we may be able to re-stock them for a 30% re-stocking fee; this is entirely at our discretion.
 If the parts are blued and/or highly unusual, e.g., gold filled & blued reel seat hardware, they’re yours.
-Please inquire if you have questions.
+Please inquire – BEFORE ORDERING – if you have questions.